Blackened Tilapia Tacos and Radish Slaw

 Blackened Tilapia Tacos and Radish SlawJump to Recipe

 The taco game in the Macheesmo home is strong to quite strong.
 This is known.
 The truth is that in my house we love damn near any taco.
 It can be a simple beef and cheese situation or something more complicated.
 If it’s in a tortilla, there probably won’t be leftovers.
-These Tilapia Tacos with Slaw and Avocado Cream Sauce is one of my favorite light tacos.
-Perfect for a healthy-ish January taco!
+These Blackened Tilapia Tacos with Slaw and Avocado Cream Sauce are one of my favorite light tacos.

-In the summer I made these grilled white fish tacos which were really good.
+I made other fish tacos on Macheesmo before like these grilled white fish tacos which were really good.
 The difference between those tacos and these blackened tilapia tacos though is, well, black and white.
 (See what I did there?)

 While those tacos are smooth and buttery, these guys will punch you in the face.
 They are coated in a nice layer of a homemade blackened spice that almost crunches when you bite into it.
 It’s a new fish taco game, for sure.

-I know… it looks like a long list of ingredients, but most of them are pretty basic.
+I know… it looks like a long list of ingredients for this spice mix, but most of them are pretty basic.
 If you wanted to you could sub out the spice mix for your favorite Cajun or blackening spice, but it’s not too hard to stir together on your own.